alexherbo2/ffmpeg-tools/README.md

 # [FFmpeg] tools

-Collection of scripts for [FFmpeg].
+A collection of scripts for [FFmpeg].

 ## Requirements